DevZoneLabs/serverus/docs/Services.md

 ### Serverus\_Bot

-This service is out main service and possibly the one that will require the most amount amount of logic/effort.
+This service is our main service and possibly the one that will require the most amount amount of logic/effort.
 Let's try to keep documentation up to date in regards to all the changes we make to it.

 Purpose:
 This service has two main purposes as it takes care of: